lingtalfi/Light_Events/doc/pages/conception-notes.md

 Logs
 -----------
-2020-06-25 -> 2020-08-14
+2020-06-25 -> 2020-11-06

 We believe in logs.

-You can use the two service configuration options:
+You can use the following service configuration options:

-- debugSent:    bool=false, to log the names of the sent events
+- debugDispatch: bool=false, whether to log when we dispatch an event.
-- debugCaught:  bool=false, to log information about the callable actually processing the events
+- debugCall:  bool=false, whether to log when we trigger a listener.
+- formattingDispatch: string=null, the [bashhtml](https://github.com/lingtalfi/CliTools/blob/master/doc/pages/bashtml.md) formatting to wrap the debugDispatch messages with.
+- formattingCall: string=null, the bashhtml formatting to wrap the debugCall messages with.

+Examples of formatting:

+- white
+- white:bgRed

 We use the [Light_Logger](https://github.com/lingtalfi/Light_Logger) service under the hood, with the channel: **events.debug**.